 The most obvious approach is to take a look at the most recent data and weed out the outliers.
 In addition to the standard exam etiquette, you will also want to be aware of any trends and patterns that may be relevant to your case.
 For example, you will likely be interested in the number of filings and claims per year, the average number of months between key events, and the yearly totals of allowed and abandoned applications.
 These figures will provide you with an idea of what to expect and can be a valuable tool in determining whether or not to proceed with a request.

-The best way to evaluate this information is to use a tool like Juristat.
-The software provides a wide range of examiner-related data and provides you with an analysis of the aforementioned metrics in a format that is easy to navigate and intuitive to read.
+The best way to evaluate this information is to use software that provides a wide range of examiner-related data and provides you with an analysis of the aforementioned metrics in a format that is easy to navigate and intuitive to read.
 In addition, it provides a variety of other patent-related information that you can use to further refine your evaluation.
 In particular, it enables you to determine which examiners are the most qualified to evaluate your application.
 Moreover, the company is able to do so through its proprietary algorithm that combines raw USPTO data and proprietary technology to provide you with a rounded picture of the examiner in question.